Lucas0508hub/Nativox/AWS_DEPLOYMENT_GUIDE.md

 ---

-**Your AudioSeg application is now running on AWS EC2 with production-ready configuration! 🎉**
+**Your Shemasts application is now running on AWS EC2 with production-ready configuration! 🎉**